netascode/terraform-provider-fmc/docs/resources/prefilter_policy.md

 - `default_action_syslog_config_id` (String) UUID of the syslog config.
 Can be set only when either default_action_log_begin or default_action_log_end is true.
 - `description` (String) Description
 - `domain` (String) The name of the FMC domain
+- `rules` (Attributes List) The ordered list of rules.
+Rules must be sorted in the order of the corresponding categories, if they have `category_name`.
+Uncategorized non-mandatory rules must be below all other rules.
+The first matching rule is selected.
+Except for MONITOR rules, the system does not continue to evaluate traffic against additional rules after that traffic matches a rule. (see [below for nested schema](#nestedatt--rules))

 ### Read-Only

 - `id` (String) The id of the object

+<a id="nestedatt--rules"></a>
+### Nested Schema for `rules`

+Required:

+- `action` (String) What to do when the conditions defined by the rule are met.
+  - Choices: `FASTPATH`, `ANALYZE`, `BLOCK`
+- `rule_type` (String) Indicates whether the rule is prefilter rule or tunnel rule.
+  - Choices: `PREFILTER`, `TUNNEL`

+Optional:

+- `bidirectional` (Boolean) Indicates whether the rule is bidirectional.
+  - Default value: `true`
+- `description` (String) User-specified string.
+- `enabled` (Boolean) Indicates whether the access rule is in effect (true) or not (false).
+Default is true.
+  - Default value: `true`
+- `log_begin` (Boolean) Indicates whether the device will log events at the beginning of the connection.
+If 'MONITOR' action is selected for access rule, log_begin must be false or absent.
+  - Default value: `false`
+- `log_end` (Boolean) Indicates whether the device will log events at the end of the connection.
+If 'MONITOR' action is selected for access rule, log_end must be true.
+  - Default value: `false`
+- `send_events_to_fmc` (Boolean) Indicates whether the device will send events to the Firepower Management Center event viewer.
+If 'MONITOR' action is selected for access rule, send_events_to_fmc must be true.
+  - Default value: `false`
+- `send_syslog` (Boolean) Indicates whether the alerts associated with the access rule are sent to syslog.
+  - Default value: `false`
+- `snmp_config_id` (String) UUID of the SNMP alert associated with the access rule.
+Can be set only when either log_begin or log_end is true.
+- `syslog_config_id` (String) UUID of the syslog config.
+Can be set only when send_syslog is true and either log_begin or log_end is true.
+If not set, the default policy syslog configuration in Access Control Logging applies.
+- `syslog_severity` (String) Override the Severity of syslog alerts.
+  - Choices: `ALERT`, `CRIT`, `DEBUG`, `EMERG`, `ERR`, `INFO`, `NOTICE`, `WARNING`

+Read-Only:

+- `id` (String) Unique identifier (UUID) of the prefilter rule.

 ## Import